mahera76/mahera76.github.io/_portfolio/FinalProject.md

 Conclusion
 ======
-Assessing the maps above it is obvious that Maryland does not have much farmland, especially given how many people it has to feed, and that agriculture it does have is shrinking fast.
+Assessing the maps above it is obvious that Maryland does not have much farmland, especially given how many people it has to feed, and the agriculture it does have is shrinking fast.
 The maps confirm that residential, particularly of low and medium density, is expanding and taking away the land that provides many with food, occupation, and purpose.
 Maryland and the counties that are losing the most farms need to protect this very necessary aspect of humans and the environment by keeping land use for agriculture and not allowing the expanding zone of development.